prebala123/chip-design/index.md

 ## Baseline Model

 We extended research into the DE-HNN (Directional Equivariant Hypergraph Neural Network) (Luo et al. 2024) model architecture, a framework for learning circuit properties from netlist graphs.
 The DE-HNN model implemented by Luo et al. is as a message-passing neural network on a directed hypergraph.
 Importantly, it makes use of injected virtual nodes that simplify the graph structure by forcefully adding connections between topologically nearby nodes.
 The Superblue dataset depicts the logic gates (nodes) and the wires connecting them (edges), which intuitively leads to a graph representation.
 Luo et al. represent the designs as hypergraphs, where nodes correspond to circuit cells (logic gates or blocks), and nets are modeled as hyperedges that connect one driver cell to multiple sink cells.

+<img src="images/baseline.png"/>
 Our work was benchmarked against, and later built upon, a two layer DE-HNN model, with a node dimension of 16 in each layer, and virtual nodes.
 The dataset for this model used Superblue 18 and 19 as validation/test chips, and the remaining 10 chips served as training data, although we conducted an analysis that showed that most configurations of a train/test split had similar results.
 This baseline model had validation and test RMSE converging at around 6.4.

-<img src="images/baseline.png"/>

-Our work was benchmarked against, and later built upon, a two layer DE-HNN model, with a node dimension of 16 in each layer, and virtual nodes.
-This baseline model had validation and test RMSE converging at around 6.

 ## Exploratory Data Analysis